Bahrain Oil Field

 In 1927 Major Holmes transferred the Syndicate’s interest to Gulf Oil Corporation, which sold its interest to Standard Oil of California in the following year.
 The first drilling rig arrived in Bahrain in May 1931, and in October that year, Oil Well Number 1 was spudded.

 In June 1932, the drilling bit pierced a layer of blue shale at 1,250 feet and the crew smelled oil, heralding the start of a new economic era for Bahrain.

 The Bahrain field, discovered in 1932, measures approximately 15 kilometers long and 5 kilometers wide.
 It is a geologically complex field and consists of 16 oil reservoirs and 4 Khuff gas reservoirs in addition to deep pre-Khuff reservoirs.
 The reservoirs are mainly carbonates with fluids varying from shallow tarry oil in Aruma at 1000’ to deep non-associated dry gas in the Khuff and pre-Khuff formations at depth of 9000’ and deeper.

-In 2009, seeking to revive the Bahrain mature field, the Government of the Kingdom of Bahrain formed a new Joint Venture company, Tatweer Petroleum, through a Development and Production Sharing Agreement (DPSA) with 3 strategic partners; Bahrain-based Nogaholding, US-based Occidental Petroleum and Abu-Dhabi-based Mubadala Petroleum.
-In December 2009, Tatweer Petroleum took over the Bahrain field operations and started increasing oil production through drilling new wells, debottlenecking facilities, implementing new technologies and testing advanced Enhanced Oil Recovery (EOR) pilots.
+In 2009, seeking to revive the mature Bahrain Field, the Government of the Kingdom of Bahrain formed a new Joint Venture company, Tatweer Petroleum, through a Development and Production Sharing Agreement (DPSA) with 3 strategic partners; Bahrain-based nogaholding, US-based Occidental Petroleum and Abu Dhabi-based Mubadala Petroleum.
+In December 2009, Tatweer Petroleum took over operation of the Bahrain Field and started its journey to increase oil production by drilling new wells, debottlenecking facilities, implementing new technologies and testing advanced Enhanced Oil Recovery (EOR) pilots.